 Cause of tennis elbow

 Activities – Athletes are not the only individuals who get tennis elbow.
-Lots of people with tennis elbow engage in work or recreational activities that demand repetitive and vigorous use of the forearm muscle.
+Lots of people engage in work or recreational activities that demand repetitive and vigorous use of the forearm muscle.

 Painters, plumbers, gardeners, and carpenters are particularly susceptible to developing tennis elbow.
 Research indicates that auto-workers, cooks, as well as butchers, get tennis elbow more frequently than the remainder of the population.

 It can be caused by many other activities involving repetitive use of these muscles.
 Even using a computer keyboard or mouse incorrectly, particularly with poor posture, can also contribute.